 I watch a lot of HG TV and programs like This Old House.
 I also keep my eyes open for the latest and greatest tools.
 I periodically attend woodworking seminars and am always interested in reading online articles.

 How did you get started doing this type of work?

 My wife and I did a complete remodel of our kitchen in Excelsior, Mn.
 It was at that time that I learned what tools and skills were needed for building and remodeling.

 What types of customers have you worked with?

 Installing moulding and building custom cabinets

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. You can't buy a Mercedes on a Volkswagen budget!
+You can't buy a Mercedes on a Volkswagen budget!

 I have met too many people that hire the cheapest only to find that the craftsmanship was poor or the work was not completed.